DragonJ21/DragonJ21/README.md

-# 👨🏻‍💻 About Me 👨🏻‍💻
+# 👨🏻‍💻 About Me

-👋 Hi, I'm **Parthiv Vinubhai Kukadia**, a passionate IT professional with a strong foundation in cybersecurity, information systems, and data-driven development.
+👋 Hi, I'm **Vivaswaan Sanghani**, a passionate IT professional with a strong foundation in software development, system analysis, and cloud-driven solutions.
-🎓 Currently pursuing a Master's in Information Systems Security in Sydney, Australia.
+🎓 I hold a Bachelor's degree in Science from the University of Technology Sydney Australia.
-🔐 Focused on designing secure systems, managing cyber risk, and developing resilient IT infrastructures.
+💻 I specialize in building efficient web apps, automation tools, and scalable systems using modern technologies.
-🧠 Quick learner with a sharp analytical mindset, thriving in dynamic environments that demand adaptability, collaboration, and innovation.
+🧠 A quick learner with an analytical mindset, I thrive in environments that value adaptability, innovation, and collaboration.
-🛠️ Skilled in full-stack development, data visualization, and cloud solutions.
+🌐 I'm the founder of an IT services company, delivering cutting-edge web, mobile, and game development solutions.
-🌐 Founder of an IT services company, delivering cutting-edge web, app, and game solutions.
+🔐 With a growing interest in cybersecurity, I incorporate secure design principles in my development projects.
-🇦🇺 Based in Australia, exploring growth in cybersecurity, cloud security, and ethical hacking.
+🇦🇺 Based in Australia, I'm always open to exciting opportunities in tech, whether it's software development, systems analysis, or cloud solutions.

 📄 You can check out my [CV here](#).